Vilnius ManoBegimas Race 2024

 • I want to know what to read in the plane.
 Take me to ONE BOOK.

-🌍 The trip 📷: What to see in Vilnius in a couple of days
+🌍 The trip 📷: What to see in Vilnius if you are there for the Marathon

 We started our tour visiting the Cathedral, where the marathon was taking place.
 The Vilnius Cathedral, dedicated to Saints Stanislaus and Ladislaus, is a prominent symbol of Lithuania’s Christian heritage.

-Landmarks in Vilnius for the Vilnius Marathon weekend 2024
+Landmarks in Vilnius for the Vilnius Marathon and Half Marathon weekend

 Vilnius Cathedral